MEDEAlab/WhereDoGGo/README.md

      python doggo_zoomies.py -i concatenation.faa -MFP -C60 -SR4 -SR4C60 -nex nexus_file.nex -desat -AU -AUclade clade.txt -leaves leaf_names.assembliesnames
      ```

-   **Note**: All scripts used by the four modules can be run individually as well.
-Check the individual scripts for usage information.
+   **Note**: In a future version of the README/manual we will include descriptions with references about the individual analyses in doggo_zoomies and the errors they address in phylogenies.

 5. **Auxiliary scripts**: WhereDoGGo? includes a number of auxiliary scripts to facilitate the analyses.
     pickgenomes_dry.py: This script will do a dry run (i.e., no downloads) of checking which genomes would be downloaded by a doggo_fetch run.
 Use it to determine the parameters of your doggo_fetch run.